BitcoinBirr/BitcoinBirr/README.md

 > Looking to collaborate on open source initiatives, particularly digital wallet education.

-> How to reach me :email: kal@bitcoinbirr.org
+> How to reach me kal@bitcoinbirr.org

 # Organization